-Seneca Lake is the deepest of the Finger Lakes.
-Moreover, it is exceedingly deep throughout most of its expanse.
+Seneca lake is located in the geographic center of the eleven Finger Lakes and it is the deepest of the group.
+Moreover, it is exceedingly deep throughout much of its 70 square mile expanse.
 The depth goes beyond the 400 foot mark in many locations.
-In addition, there is more than 500 feet of sediment below the deepest mark (700 feet), which puts the original bottom more than 1200 feet below the present surface (10.000+ years ago).
+In addition, there is more than 500 feet of sediment below the deepest mark (650') which puts the original bottom more than 1200 feet below the present surface around 10,000 years ago.

 Reports that the bottom of Seneca Lake has never been found are not valid.
-Furthermore, there is no evidence of the alleged undergroun4 passageways that supposedly allow drowning victims of Seneca to mysteriously appear in Cayuga Lake.
+Furthermore, there is no evidence of the alleged underground passageways that supposedly allow drowning victims of Seneca to mysteriously appear in Cayuga.

-Seneca Lake bas nearly double the volume of water found in Cayuga Lake, even though both have approximately the same surface area.
-Because of this dilution factor and the lack of significant urban populations around its shores, the water quality of Seneca Lake is among the best in the world.
+Seneca Lake has nearly double the volume of water found in Cayuga Lake even though each has approximately the same surface area.
+Because of this dilution factor and the lack of significant urban populations around its shores, the water quality of Seneca lake is among the best in the world.